renatyv/hydropower-model/README.md

-# Sayan-Shushenskaya HPP Model
+# Sayano-Shushenskaya HPP Model

-Here I implemented model of Sayano-Shushenskaya hydro power plant in Matlab.
+This work is devoted to the construction and study of a mathematical model of hydropower unit, consisting of synchronous generator, hydraulic turbine, speed governor, exceiter, and electrical load.

+It is motivated by the accident happened on the Sayano- Shushenskaya hydropower plant in 2009.
+Parameters of the Sayano- Shushenskaya hydropower plant were used to model the system.
+This model was used to publish paper [Analytical-numerical analysis of dynamical model of Sayano-Shushenskaya hydropower plant: stability, oscillations, and accident](https://www.sciencedirect.com/science/article/abs/pii/S1007570420303609).

-What is modeled:
+## What is modeled:
 1. Hydraulic turbine + penstock, ```TurbineModel1.m```.
 Hydro turnie is modeled using non-linear zero-order model(no odes, only functional mapping).
 Graph of the constant efficiency level lines obtained experimentally us used.
 Penstock is modeled using the inelastic model (1 ODE).